erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 Depending on the cause of excitation one might have to further increase the momentum envelope.
 In the discussed dampening simulations one can see that dampening can leave the CMG array in a state away from the center of its momentum envelope.
 If the processes compensations require a certain volume of momentum, one could increase the envelope to ensure sufficient volume remains after dampening.
-Alternatively, as discussed in the controller design section, one could develop dampening control that extends the dampening duration but leaves the CMG array closer to the center of it momentum envelope.
+Alternatively, as discussed in the controller design section, one could develop dampening control that extends the dampening duration but leaves the CMG array closer to the center of its momentum envelope.

 ### Part Rotation

-Rotating a load around the axis of the lower link is very much like trying to orient a spacecraft using momentum control devices.
+Rotating a load around the axis of the lower link is akin oriention of a spacecraft using momentum control devices.
 The sizing is fairly straightforward and we can look to the spacecraft literature.

 For satellites as well as part rotation the speed of rotation is usually not the main concern.
 Instead we are interested in how long it will take to rotate to the desired position.
 This of course depends on the rotation speed, but also on the maximum acceleration and jerk (derivative of acceleration).
-This is particularly true for short rotations where one might not reach the maximum speed before having to begin decelleration.
+This is particularly true for short rotations where one might not reach the maximum speed before decellerating.
 See [@LeveSpacecraftMomentumControl2015, sec.
 3.1] for an in depth discussion of this and how the duration of the jerk- and acceleration-limited regime can be derived from the relationship between maximum jerk, acceleration and velocity.

 While the optimization of these relationships is of great relevance to spacecraft design, for the part rotation on cranes we can assume that rotation performance is mostly concerned with large rotations.